hiddentao/hiddentao.com/src/pages/markdown/blog/maker-otc-on-chain-orderbook-deep-dive/en.md

 * [MatchingMarket](https://github.com/makerdao/maker-otc/blob/d1c5e3f52258295252fabc78652a1a55ded28bc6/src/matching_market.sol) - this is the main contract, and inherits from ...
 * ...[ExpiringMarket](https://github.com/makerdao/maker-otc/blob/d1c5e3f52258295252fabc78652a1a55ded28bc6/src/expiring_market.sol) - this is a market which runs until a set time in the future, but can be stopped at any time.
 This inherits from ...
 * ...
-[SimpleMarket](https://github.com/makerdao/maker-otc/blob/d1c5e3f52258295252fabc78652a1a55ded28bc6/src/simple_market.sol) - this is the base class which provides the ability to make, take and cancel offers and emits events accordingly.
+[SimpleMarket](https://github.com/makerdao/maker-otc/blob/d1c5e3f52258295252fabc78652a1a55ded28bc6/src/simple_market.sol) - this is the base class which provides the ability to make, take and cancel offers.

 ## Maker-taker liquidity